-The WTC Site Only Alternative would locate the entire program of the Proposed Action on the 16-acre WTC Site; the Southern Site would not be included but could be redeveloped independently at some future time.
+The WTC Site Only Alternative would locate the entire program of the Proposed Action on the 16-acre WTC Site; the Adjacent Sites would not be included but could be redeveloped independently at some time in the future.
 Under this alternative, the WTC Site would include up to 10 million square feet of commercial office space in four or five towers, as well as other uses.
 The four and five tower scenarios are each described below.